Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 being displayed in random order as intended the users current answered question was displayed out of the total questions the user has to answer

-Several manual tests were performed to ensure the best possible user experience in both desktop and mobile environments.

 Scrolling is smooth accross all browsers.

 Navigation never breaks.

-Clicking on the logo brings you to home page.
+Clicking on the logo takes you to home page.

-Clicking on the What is it brings you to what is it page.
+Clicking on the What is it take you to what is it page.

-Clicking on the Quiz brings you to quiz page.
+Clicking on the Quiz takes you to quiz page.

 ## Deployment